AmyHilaire/otequip-info/source/posts/2015-12-09-mobileshowercommodes.html.markdown

 shower commode seats in the past because the user was transferring from a wheelchair, which was much lower.
 This can be a dangerous game though!
 If you lower it too much the shower commode won't fit over the toilet!
 Check your measurements carefully and allow **at least** an inch (25mm) clearance.
-For user who are side transferring, the location and style of the brakes need to be checked so they are accessible and not interferring with the transfer.
+For user who are side transferring, the location and style of the brakes need to be checked so they are accessible and not interfering with the transfer.
 Swing-away arm rests are usually required.

 * _Hoist transfer:_ If the user is hoisted or lifted into the mobile shower commode, tilt in space may be required.